A T-bone steak from Capitol Bar and Grill, one of Canberra’s most recommended steakhouses in Canberra? Photo: QT Canberra.

-As Australians we are no stranger to the humble flame.
+As Australians, we are no strangers to the humble flame.
 Our multicultural lineage pays homage to the use of heat in all its glory.
-From Argentina to Italy and everywhere in between we have adopted techniques and mastered their application to suit our home grown produce.
+From Argentina to Italy and everywhere in between, we have adopted techniques and mastered their application to suit our home-grown produce.

-When it comes to meat, Australia produces some of best beef around.
-Our world-class cattle farms are renowned the globe over for their high-quality produce and ethical practises.
-And while meat consumption has been given a rough trot in recent years a loyal following does remain.
+When it comes to meat, Australia produces some of the best beef around.
+Our cattle farms are renowned the globe over for their high-quality produce and ethical practices.
+And while meat consumption has been given a rough trot in recent years, a loyal following remains.

-Whether your preference is blue, medium-rare, or well done you have come to the right place.
+Whether your preference is blue, medium rare or well done, you have come to the right place for advice on finding a great steakhouse.

 As the name suggests, a steakhouse is a restaurant that specialises in serving steaks.
-Once the domain of suited executives in muffled conversations, steakhouses have evolved quite a lot.
-Modern steakhouses offer lively environments, delectable accompaniments, and even vegetarian options too!
+Once the domain of suited executives, steakhouses have evolved considerably.
+Modern ones offer lively environments, delectable accompaniments, and even vegetarian options!

 So, get those knives ready, we are taking a tour of the best steakhouses that Canberra has to offer.